Industrial Central Vacuum Systems

 Why apply central vacuum systems

 Industrial central vacuum systems are applied for removing deposited dust from floors, flat surfaces and structures of machines and factory shops.
-It is aimed at maintaining working areas clean and thereby protecting workers, machinery and equipment against adverse effects of dust, including the risk of secondary explosions (in case of flammable dusts).
+It is aimed at maintaining working areas clean and thereby protecting workers, machinery and equipment against adverse effects of dust, including the risk of secondary explosions (in case of flammable dusts) and effects of such explosions.

 Major tasks fulfilled by central vacuum systems: